-In the poem we can see how hearkening gathers and opens to the quickening that stirs.
+In the poem, we can see how hearkening gathers and opens to the quickening that stirs.
 Heidegger in his 1944 lecture on the philosopher, Heraclitus, describes hearkening as a gathering in relation to the call of conscience (Frings, 1991).
-The letting learning happen provides space for participants to bring forth their call ['educare' in Latin], thus letting them learn how to be (Heidegger, von Herrmann, & Schüßler, 2000).
-By participants learning to respond to this call a new way of knowing and a transformation in thinking is made possible.
+The letting learning happen provides a space for participants to bring forth their call ("educare" in Latin), thus letting them learn how to be (Heidegger et al., 2000).
+By participants learning to respond to this call, a new way of knowing and a transformation in thinking is made possible.

-Transformation in thinking
+Transformation in Thinking